samliman/samliman/README.md

 ### Welcome to samliman.com ###

-This is my personal website, showcasing all of the projects that I have done through my career as a a Software Developer. # samliman
+Welcome to my personal website, showcasing the projects I have completed thus far.